solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 home location (where most of the applications and root of applications are), you can execute this cat command.

-This will output your private key if your file exists, if it doesn’t you will get an error saying the specified file does not exist. cat command only works in WSL/Linux/MacOS and Unix-like systems
+This will output your private key if your file exists.
+If it doesn’t you will get an error saying the specified file does not exist. cat command only works in WSL/Linux/MacOS and Unix-like systems